nhsconnect/fhir-policy/pages/fhir_policy_requirements/national-services.md

 - https://prescriptions.spineservices.nhs.uk (EPS)
 - https://directory.spineservices.nhs.uk (ODS – and possibly other directory data in future)

-**IMPORTANT NOTE**: This requirement is to promote alignment across NHS Digital, but until individual services are developed there is still a risk that these URLs may change"
+**IMPORTANT NOTE**: This requirement is to promote alignment across NHS Digital, but until individual services are developed there is still a risk that these URLs may change.

+Spine DevOps should be informed of any subdomains being added under spineservices.nhs.uk via Service Request in the NHS Digital Cherwell system.
+The subdomain creation task will then be passed onto the DNS team by Spine DevOps."
 %}

 A 'Care Connect' Profile is a FHIR profile that is owned and governed by INTEROPen and hosted by [HL7 UK](https://fhir.hl7.org.uk/).